Do weight loss injections help with sustainable weight loss?

 How long does it take for the medication to work?

-As we mentioned, these medications works by suppressing appetite.
-It's a much less invasive approach to other weight-loss strategies, such as surgical weight loss or bariatric surgery.
+As we mentioned, these medications work by suppressing appetite.
+It's a much less invasive approach to other weight-loss strategies, such as weight loss surgery or bariatric surgery.
+But you might be wondering: when will you start seeing results?

 Most of our patients here at Juniper start to see weight loss within the first few weeks of treatment.
 However, if you're navigating any weight-related medical problems or chronic disease, you may need to stay on the treatment for longer to see results.